Ford government announces the winding down of the Ontario College of Trades

 Changes to Bill 70 Supported by Local 793

 Following is a press release issued by Local 793 regarding Bill 70.
 CONSTRUCTION UNION APPLAUDS PROPOSED CHANGES TO BILL 70 OAKVILLE — Mike Gallagher, business manager of Local 793 of the International Union of Operating Engineers, says he fully supports amendments being proposed by the Ontario government to Schedule 17 of Bill 70.
-“The government […]
+“The government is recommending changes that will make Bill 70 better for all the trades and the public,” he said.
+“The changes will address concerns that had been raised by industry stakeholders and go a long way […]

 Following is a press release issued by Local 793 regarding Bill 70.